 Ability to add and render .mol files for chemical visualisation.

-Rather than running the public website in a high-maintenance web framework or Content Management System (CMS), which can quickly become unsecure or poorly functioning if left without specialist technical maintenance for a period of time, the tool exports to simple HTML/CSS files and folders with accompanying media resources.
+Rather than running the public website in a high-maintenance web framework or Content Management System, which can quickly become unsecure or poorly functioning if left without specialist technical maintenance for a period of time, the tool exports to simple HTML/CSS files and folders with accompanying media resources.
 This makes the site much more maintainable, a requirement for its intended very long lifespan.

 In future, we hope that the full range of material will be available in additional downloadable delivery formats, including: